Sweden

 In 1939, the Kingdom of Sweden, a parliamentary democracy, declared it would stay neutral in case of a war between the European powers.
 Germany’s conquest of Denmark and Norway in 1940, however, pulled Sweden into the Third Reich’s military sphere of influence.
 In this position, Sweden was no longer able to pursue its policy of “active neutrality”.

 Before 1939, Sweden had a total population of about 6,326,000 people.
 Approximately 7,000 of them were Jews.
-900 more arrived as refugees from occupied Norway, when the Norwegian collaborationist government prepared for the deportation of the country’s Jews in 1942.
-Access to Sweden was initially restricted, but faced with growing evidence of deportations and mass murder of the European Jews, the Swedish Foreign Ministry softened its stance on immigration.
+At least 900 more arrived as refugees from occupied Norway, when the Norwegian collaborationist government prepared for the deportation of the country’s Jews in 1942.
+Since the 1920´s the Swedish refugee policy had been very strict, but faced with growing evidence of deportations and mass murder of the European Jews, and especially the deportation of the Norwegian Jews in 1942, the Swedish Foreign Ministry shifted its stance on immigration.
 As a result, all Jews who fled to Sweden were granted asylum.
-In October 1943, after the Germans prepared to arrest of the Jews of Denmark, nearly all of Denmark's 8,000 Jews were brought to safety in Sweden.
+In October 1943, after the Germans prepared to arrest the Danish Jews.
+More than 7,000 of them managed to escape to Sweden by way of an organised flight action by the Danish resistance movement, individuals and Swedish-Jewish organisations.
+The Swedish authorities had also, prior to the flight action, declared that the Danish Jews would be welcomed.
+In 1944, Raoul Wallenberg, a Swedish diplomat, issued thousands of protective papers in Budapest, the capital of Hungary, thereby protecting more than 4,500 Jews.
 In early 1945, Sweden was able to secure the release of some Scandinavian and other concentration camp inmates.
-Overall, between 1933 and 1945, approximately 25,000 Jews immigrated to Sweden, mostly from Germany, Denmark or Norway.
+Through the international UN-organization UNRRA and the Swedish Red Cross approximately 20,000 survivors were brought to Sweden in different phases.
+At the end of the war, the Red Cross organized transports of 15,500 concentration camp prisoners to Sweden, with the White Buses Operation.
+Most of the survivors came from Norway and Denmark; approximately 4,000 of them were Jews.
+After the German capitulation in May 1945, an additional 9,000, mostly Poles and Hungarians, from different concentration camps were transported by the so-called White Boats to Sweden.

 Archival Situation